uf2020/ccxt/Manual.md

 Some markets are [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack)-protected by [Cloudflare](https://www.cloudflare.com).
 Your IP can get temporarily blocked during periods of high load.
 Sometimes they even restrict whole countries and regions.
 In that case their servers usually return a page that states a HTTP 40x error or runs an AJAX test of your browser / captcha test and delays the reload of the page for several seconds.
 Then your browser/fingerprint is granted access temporarily and gets added to a whitelist or receives a HTTP cookie for further use.

-If you encounter Cloudflare DDOS protection errors and cannot reach a particular exchange market then try later or ask the exchange support to add you to a whitelist.
+If you encounter Cloudflare DDoS protection errors and cannot reach a particular exchange market then try later or ask the exchange support to add you to a whitelist. **Try to stay under the rate limit to avoid being banned.**

 ```
 UNDER CONSTRUCTION